Step 1: Turn Off Your Flash

-Step 1: Let’s start off with a somewhat controversial piece of advice.
+Let’s start off with a somewhat controversial piece of advice.
 Shooting in dim light without using flash?
 Yes, if you ask me, that’s one of my favorite ways to shoot.
-Just think of all the flashlight pictures your friends took at your last birthday party.
+Just think of all the flash pictures your friends took at your last birthday party.
 It’s great of them to do this, but when it comes to capturing the special Halloween mood, I suggest interfering as little as possible.

-Know Your Limits When Shooting with High ISO
+Step 2: Know Your Limits When Shooting with High ISO

-Step 2: By choosing a higher ISO number in the camera settings, you increase the sensitivity of your image sensor.
+By choosing a higher ISO number in the camera settings, you increase the sensitivity of your image sensor.
 This is a great option to have as it allows you to snap pictures with less light available.
 However, the high ISO comes with the price of greater interferences known as image noise (or grain).
 The higher the ISO, the stronger the noise.

-Bring the Right Lens
+Step 3: Bring the Right Lens

-Step 3: Another important way to support the non-flashlight route is through the use of large-aperture lenses.
+Another important way to support the no-flash route is through the use of large-aperture lenses.
 The aperture of a lens is comparable to the diameter of a pipe.
 The larger the diameter, the more water can flow through the pipe at a time.
 The same is true for a lens and the “amount” of light it can pass to the image sensor.

-Develop an Eye for Available Light
+Step 4: Develop an Eye for Available Light

-Be part of the night
+Step 5: Be part of the night

-Step 5: Here is a less technical piece of advice that can have a large impact on the quality of your photographs: enjoy the party!
+Here is a less technical piece of advice that can have a large impact on the quality of your photographs: enjoy the party!
 Dress up and become part of it.
 Your subjects will look more natural if they enjoy interacting with you, rather than perceiving you as an outside observer.

 Oliver Fluck is a German photographer and computer scientist currently residing in California.
 Besides his last name, his photo blog is receiving increasing attention.
 Website: www.fluck.de